copcio/copcio.github.io/DRAFT-SPEC.md

 Some of the file format is described using C-language [fixed width integer types](https://en.cppreference.com/w/c/types/integer).
-Groups of entities are denoted with a C-language struct, though all data is packed in the struct and encoded as little-endian values, which many not be the case for a C program using the same notation.
+Groups of entities are denoted with a C-language struct, though all data is packed in the struct and encoded as little-endian values, which may not be the case for a C program using the same notation.

 # Format details